jenmcgrath01/SelfControlDemo/README.md

 Just deleted a few lines to see how this looks:

 Just deleted a few lines to see how this looks.

+and thn adding some more things because
+I don't thionk that came out
+correctly